Theoretical Foundations of Conformal Prediction: Selective coverage

 For example, suppose that, for a test feature vector $X_{n+1}$, we output a prediction interval of the form $\cC(X_{n+1}) = [\hf(X_{n+1}) - \hat{q},\hf(X_{n+1}) + \hat{q}]$, as would be the case for split conformal prediction run with the residual score.
 The marginal coverage guarantee for conformal prediction ensures that $\P(Y_{n+1}\in\cC(X_{n+1}))\geq 1-\alpha$, on average over all possible test points.
 But if this unit is selected for followup study only if some criterion $\hf(X_{n+1}) \geq c$ is reached (i.e., only if the predicted output is sufficiently high), the probability of coverage conditional on the unit being selected for followup testing may be lower---that is, we may have

 This is the problem of selective inference: a guarantee that holds marginally may no longer hold if we condition on the outcome of a (data dependent) selection rule.
+See Figure~\ref{fig:selective-coverage} for an illustration of a situation where coverage is violated on a selection event.

 We next explain how conformal prediction can be adapted to avoid undercoverage on selected units.
-This discussion is related to the conditional coverage and Mondrian conformal prediction discussion in Chapter~\ref{chapter:conditional} (we will return to this connection again below).
 Here, we will ask for coverage conditional on a point being identified for follow-up---that is, conditional on selection.

 Consider a selection rule $\cI$ mapping a dataset $\cD\in(\cX\times\cY)^{n+1}$ to a selected subset of data points $\cI(\cD)\subseteq[n+1]$.
 To give a concrete example, the map $\cI$ could select all points $i$ with $\hf(X_i)\geq c$ for some prefitted model $\hf$ and some predetermined threshold $c$, as above.
 Or, as another example, the selection rule could depend in a more complex way on the entire dataset, by selecting the $k$ points with the largest predicted response $\hf(X_i)$ for some fixed $k$.
 We assume $\cI$ is symmetric, in the following sense: